Ezzhingy/detectree2-application/README.md

 1. Go to the IAM dashboard
 2. Create a new user and a new group and grant the group the `AdministratorAccess` permission policy
+3. Also, navigate to the Roles tab and create a new role called `ecsTaskExecutionRole` with the `AmazonECSTaskExecutionRolePolicy` policy

 This should now allow you to run the following commands through the AWS CLI.